biostar-dev/g-sdk/docs/_apis/gateway.md

 You can create gateway certificates using the command line options of the master gateway as described in [Create certificates]({{'/master/install/' | relative_url}}#create-certificates).
 You can also create and manage them using the following APIs.

+In some cases, you have to disable issued certificates.
+The device gateway with a blacklisted certificate will not be able to connect to the master gateway.

 ```protobuf
 message PKIName {
   string country;